Leonardozn/coyote-cli/README.md

 ```

 This method returns the structure of the model indicated in the request.

+As you can see, building query params is a tedious experience for developers, so there is a library called [json-qs-converter](#https://www.npmjs.com/package/json-qs-converter) that allows you to build them from a json object.

 # Authentication
 **COYOTE-CLI** also gives you the ability to create an authentication protocol by typing the following command in the project root: